marmelab/ArcheoloGit/README.md

 3. Small green rectangles show files seldom modified, but created or modified recently.
 They won't need refactoring for now.
 4. Large green rectangles show files modified a lot of times, including recently.
 They probably don't deserve maintenance attention.

+To learn more about ArcheoloGit, check out [why we build ArcheoloGit](http://marmelab.com/blog/2014/05/15/archeologit.html).

 # Installation

 * clone the project